victor-gil-sepulveda/pyRMSD/README.md

 * THEOBALD_SERIAL_CALCULATOR
 * THEOBALD_SERIAL_OMP_CALCULATOR

-Available calculators can be seen with:
+One can see the available calculators with:

     import pyRMSD.RMSD
     print pyRMSD.RMSD.availableCalculators()